 The fraud protection mechanism

 After a transaction is signed, if any user tries to pull out his deposit, he will lose all his funds in favor of the honest user.
 This is to discourage participants from trying to cheat.

 The Routing Nodes

-That’s not the case, as the lightning network allows a user to connect to people through intermediary channels.
+That’s not the case, as the lightning network allows users to connect to people through intermediary channels.

 So let’s say person A wants to send some BTC to person D through the lightning channel.
 In this case, person A doesn’t have to open up a new direct channel but to find their path.
 So if A is connected to person B, B to C, and C to D, person A can reach person D through B and C’ channels.

 This network effect employed by the lightning network makes the system globally scalable.